 You must give each person a copy of their results.
 Order results leaflets from email@example.com with the number you need.
 You only need to record scores for Alcohol audit-C, Pulse, blood pressure, BMI, cholesterol and overall risk of heart attack or stroke in next 10 years.
 There is no score to record in smoking, Physical activity or diet.

-Following a discussion with the patient regarding their results if they wish to access support to make a lifestyle behaviour change you should give them the OneSmallStep card. www.onesmallstep.org.uk E: firstname.lastname@example.org Tel (Freephone) 0800 298 2654 Tel (Local Rate) 01392 908139 A discussion about an individual’s lifestyle and an assessment of their motivation to change is an essential part of the Healthcheck.
+Following a discussion with the patient regarding their results if they wish to access support to make a lifestyle behaviour change refer them by completing this referral form, or give them the OneSmallStep card. www.onesmallstep.org.uk E: firstname.lastname@example.org Tel (Freephone) 0800 298 2654 Tel (Local Rate) 01392 908139 A discussion about an individual’s lifestyle and an assessment of their motivation to change is an essential part of the Health Check.

-Can historical cholesterol results be used as part of a NHS Healthchecks?
+5. Can historical cholesterol results be used as part of a NHS Health Checks?